Hasan-Ibrahim/TrumpsFeedCrawler/README.md

 **Fontawesome** is another library that has been used for icon support.

 ### Application Architecture
-The server side of the application is built following three tier architecture.
+The server side of the application is built following three-tier architecture.
 There is a Repository layer for pulling the data from the services of Twitter and CNN.
-Then there is a Service layer which pulls data from the repositories and process the data according to buisness logic.
-The final layer is Controller layer that is responsible for gathering data from the services and deliver the data to client side upon request.
+Then there is a Service layer which pulls data from the repositories and processes the data according to business logic.
+The final layer is Controller layer that is responsible for gathering data from the services and deliver the data to client-side upon request.

 The client side used MVVM and MVC pattern. **AngularJS** framework helped to implement those patterns.
 There is a service layer which pulls data from the server side and also responsible for processing data according to business logic.
 The controllers pull data from the services and show them in the view.
 Controllers also handle the user interactions.